-Forensic Science: The Laboratory Detective - Senior SPARK
+Forensic Science: CSI Providence - Senior SPARK

 Forensics is the application of science to answer questions pertaining to the law.
 Methods used to solve criminal investigations have progressed significantly over the past thirty years.
 Investigators and scientists now collaborate and use forensic technologies to uncover facts associated with criminal cases.
 This course will uncover the truth behind criminal investigations and the forensic technologies used to solve them that are so often misrepresented in television shows and movies.

-*This Senior SPARK course is designed for students currently in 8th grade (entering 9th grade Fall 2013).
+*This Senior SPARK course is designed for students currently in 8th grade (entering 9th grade Fall 2014).
 Younger students are encouraged to register for our Junior SPARK courses.